 Acceptance Criteria vs. Acceptance Tests – Know the Difference

-Testing is at the heart of new development methodologies such as Behavior Driven Development, Test Driven Development and of course, Agile.
+Software Testing is at the heart of new software development methodologies such as Behavior Driven Development, Test Driven Development and of course, Agile.
 In a previous blog on the role of testing in Behavior driven development we touched upon two topics, Acceptance Tests and Acceptance Criteria and how BDD has changed the approach towards these testing stages.
 In this blog, we take a look at these similar sounding and yet very different concepts.

 What is Acceptance Criteria?